NIST 800-88 Hard Drive Destruction

 Security levels

-The recommended method (shred, degauss or erase) used for destroying hard drives is based on the “security level” of the information to be disposed of.
+The recommended method (shred, degauss, or erase) used for destroying hard drives is based on the “security level” of the information disposed of.
 When the “security level” of information elevates, so does the required method of destruction.
-To stay in compliance, it is critical to accurately classify the information in your custody.
+To stay compliant, it is critical to classify the information in your custody accurately.

 Classification

-NIST 800-88 guidelines classifies information as either low, medium or high security level.
-However, NIST has not defined what the type of information belongs in each category.
+NIST 800-88 guidelines classify information as low, medium, or high-security.
+However, NIST has not defined the type of information in each category.
 This omission has left the burden on you.

 Destruction Level

 Decide which “security level” best describes your information.
-Think of its value, confidentiality status, as well as the consequences of loss.
-The name and home address of your clients may not seem of “High Security” to you, but it may be to your client, employee or other stakeholder.
+Think of its value, confidentiality status, and the consequences of loss.
+Your clients’ names and home addresses may not seem “High Security” to you, but they may be to your client, employee, or other stakeholder.

 According to NIST 800-88, shredding hard drives is the most secure and compliant form of data destruction